Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Appendix

 \end{proof}

-The next result is trivial, but given that this defines a building block in the construction methods for ensemble reachability we state it separately for future reference.
+The next result is trivial, but given that this defines a building block in our construction methods for ensemble reachability we state it separately for future reference.

-\begin{lemma} Let $K_1,K_2$ be disjoint continua that do not separate the complex plane.
-Then, the function $h\colon K_1\cup K_2 \to \C$ defined by $h(z)=1$ for all $z\in K_1$ and $h(z)=0$ for all $z \in K_2$ can be uniformly approximated by polynomials. \end{lemma} \begin{proof} The proof of Lemma~\ref{lem:extension} implies the existence of open neighborhoods $U$ and $V$ of $K_1$ and $K_2$, respectively, such that the function $h$ is analytic on $U \cup V$.
+\begin{lemma} Let $K_1$ and $K_2$ be disjoint compact non-separating sets {with finitely many components}.
+Then, the function $h\colon K_1\cup K_2 \to \C$ defined by $h(z)=1$ for all $z\in K_1$ and $h(z)=0$ for all $z \in K_2$ can be uniformly approximated by polynomials. \end{lemma} \begin{proof} Choose arbitrary open disjoint neighborhoods $U$ and $V$ of $K_1$ and $K_2$, respectively, such that the function $h$ is analytic on $U \cup V$.
 Then, the assertion follows from Runge's Approximation Theorem, cf. \cite[Theorem~13.7]{rudin1987realcomplex}. \end{proof}